Dessert for one? Or two? Or twenty? It’s possible (and super easy) with this Single Serving Peach Crisp.

 I’m actually doing a decent job of getting through the windfall of peaches (although, that means the focus is off of the tomatoes, corn, grapes, and green beans that also need some attention right now).
 I’ve got six gallons of peach slices in the freezer—amazing for smoothies.
 I did a batch of peach jam.
 And I got up 14 quarts of peach halves.
 Canned peach halves are one of my favorite foods to preserve and eat, so I’m hoping to get another couple dozen of those done in the next few days.
 I’d also like to do a big batch of peach salsa and some peach pie filling.
 We have this amazing tiny pie plate that is perfect for making a four-serving pie—so I want to put up small jars of pie filling so we can eat “fresh” peach pie all winter long.

 And, of course, I’m also eating my weight in fresh peaches.
 I can’t even walk past the kitchen without grabbing one to nibble on.
 I’m eating them on toast.
 I’m eating them on pizza.
 I’m eating them in oatmeal.
 And, obviously, I’m eating them in dessert.
-I’m only a little ashamed to admit that I’ve eaten this single serving peach crisp for dessert every single night since we went peach picking.
+I’m not ashamed to admit that I’ve eaten this single serving peach crisp for dessert every single night since we went peach picking.
 It is so easy to make (six ingredients!
 20 minutes!).
 And so delicious (sweet! fruity! ooey gooey yummy!).

 This crisp recipe is good for one, but it’s also easily scaleable.
 How cute would these little guys be served for dessert at a late Summer dinner party?
 I use either eight-ounce ramekins or wide-mouth half-pint Mason jars—and both would be adorable for guests.
 I love the Mason jars because you can see the gloriously orange and gooey filling through the side of the jar.
 The wide-mouth also gives you a nice amount of surface area to get a good golden brown crunch to the crisp topping.